about me

 more about me

-Outside of immediate research interests, I am broadly interested in the protection of democratic institutions and ways technology can be oriented towards (and not against) societal progress.
+Outside of immediate research interests, I am broadly interested in the protection of democratic institutions and ways technology can be oriented towards societal progress.
 I also enjoy running, ebiking, board games, and learning new things.